OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 - Tenant ID
 - Application Password/Key

-1. Navigate to **{{Infrastructure,Account}}**.
+1. Navigate to **{{Infrastructure > Account}}**.
 2. Select **{{ADD ACCOUNT > Azure Subscriptions}}**.
 3. Give the account the name you want it to be known by in Octopus.
 4. Give the account a description.
 5. Add your Azure Subscription ID.
 This is found in the Azure portal under **Subscriptions**.
 6. Add the **Application ID**, the **Tenant ID**, and the **Application Password/Keyword**.

 Click **SAVE AND TEST** to confirm the account can interact with Azure.
-Octopus will then attempt to use the account credentials to access the Azure Resource Management (ARM) API and list the Resource Groups in that subscription.
+Octopus will attempt to use the account credentials to access the Azure Resource Management (ARM) API and list the Resource Groups in that subscription.

-You may need to whitelist the IP Addresses for the Azure Data Center you are targeting.
+You may need to whitelist the IP addresses for the Azure Data Center that you're targeting.
 See [deploying to Azure via a Firewall](https://octopus.com/docs/deployments/azure) for more details.

 :::hint
-A newly created Service Principal may take several minutes before the credential test passes.
+A newly created Service Principal can take several minutes before the credential test passes.
 If you've double-checked your credential values, wait 15 minutes and try again.
 :::

 Now that you have the Azure account set up in Azure and Octopus, you upload the package for Azure.